poissonconsulting/chk/cran-comments.md

 * This is a resubmission of a new release.

-I have unwrapped all examples from \dontrun except err() which is wrapped by \donttest because it throws an error (this behaviour is tested using testthat).
+I have unwrapped all examples from \dontrun.